 This song reminds us we shouldn’t trust beaches.
 They’re deceptive.
 There could be fag butts in there, some broken glass, a dog turd – sand dunes hide the grim reality of summer holidays.
 A bit like personal ads do with their authors.

-Verse two goes on to mention this elusive ‘lady’ not once, but twice, further cementing her presence in this song.
+Verse two goes on to mention this elusive ‘lady’ not once, but twice, further cementing her presence in the narrative.
 For anyone who previously thought she was a passive character, you’re about to have your preconceptions blow away.

 Let’s look a little more closely – does Escape pass the Bechdel Test?

-Well, does it feature more than one woman?
+Does it feature more than one woman?
 Theres the ‘lady’ AND the mysterious woman from the ad – so two.
+Tick.
 Do they talk about something other than a man?
-Well, considering they both keep rattling on about yoga and rum-based drinks, I’d say so.
+Well, considering they both keep rattling on about yoga and rum-based aperitifs, I’d say so.
+Tick, tick.
 So is this song a unequivocal success for female representation?
 Yep!

-The second chorus mainly revisits a lot of the themes of the first, but also manages to throw in this line:
+The second chorus mainly revisits a lot of the themes from the first, but also manages to throw in this line:

 I’ve got to meet you by tomorrow night and cut through all this red tape